CircuitVerse/CircuitVerse/CONTRIBUTING.md

 3. Develop the feature and push it to your local repo.

 4. Create Pull Request(PR).
 Make sure to comment the issue that your PR is supposed to solve.

+## Community

+Discussions about the CircuitVerse take place on the repository's [Issues](https://github.com/CircuitVerse/CircuitVerse/issues) and [Pull Requests](https://github.com/CircuitVerse/CircuitVerse/pulls) sections.
+Anybody is welcome to join these conversations.
+There is also a [chat room](https://gitter.im/CircuitVerse/community) for regular updates.

+Wherever possible, do not take these conversations to private channels.
+Keeping communication public means everybody can benefit and learn from the conversation.